Ali and Steve on the summit of the Zumsteinspitze – Italian 4000m Peaks Traverse, aka ‘The Pasta Tour’!

 Rich is very well organised and a great communicator, so deals with enquiries, bookings and pre trip planning and will be your main point of contact for help and support in the run up to your trip.
 Al deals with our website and marketing, as well as planning and directing many of the teaching courses we run each summer.

-Playing to our strengths like this, allows us to give you a personalised service with a regular and knowledgeable contact point, as well as providing day to day logistical support to our guides on the hill, so they can concentrate on guiding, instructing and keeping you safe and enjoying your trip.
+This allows us to give you a personalised service with a regular and knowledgeable contact point, as well as providing day to day logistical support to our guides on the hill, so they can concentrate on guiding, instructing and keeping you safe and enjoying your trip.

 Excellent Pre Trip Organisation and Advice – from an Alpine Guide